Prenuptial Agreement Lawyer

 Why consider a prenup or postnup

 Marital agreements aren’t just for high-net-worth couples.
 They provide clarity for second marriages, family inheritances, business interests, or uneven debts.
-RAM Law & Title, PLLC drafts agreements that reduce uncertainty and set expectations, handled discreetly so planning strengthens the relationship rather than strains it.
+RAM Law and Title, PLLC drafts agreements that reduce uncertainty and set expectations, handled discreetly so planning strengthens the relationship rather than strains it.
 When these issues arise alongside other matters, we place them within your broader family law picture for consistency.

 What a prenup can cover